techmaurice/fidoo/DOCUMENTATION.md

 Can be altered directly in the library, via fidoo-setup.js or during runtime by changing the variables, for example: `fidoo.debug = false;`.
 For all changes goes: *Danger, Will Robinson*!

 It is therefore recommended to ONLY alter the variables available in fidoo-setup.js.
 This setup file is loaded before any action is performed, but after the initial variables are loaded in the library.
-If the setup file is missing, this is silently ignored.
+If the setup file is missing, this is silently ignored, except when debug is enabled.
 This gives the advantage Fidoo will always run, but for node.js it also implies you can use different  settings with a single installation by rewriting or deleting the setup file.

 ### Fidoo functions